Survivor (franchise): Exile Island

 Exile Island is a remote location away from the tribal camps, where one or two castaways are sent to live in isolation from the rest of their tribe.
 Exile Island was first introduced in Survivor: Palau when a single contestant was made to stay alone on a beach for a day as a result of being the first to drop out of an Immunity Challenge.
 This twist was not used regularly until Survivor: Panama; it was also used in Cook Islands, Fiji, Micronesia, Gabon, Tocantins, and San Juan del Sur.
-The first contestant to send him/herself to Exile Island was Yau-Man Chan.
+The first contestant to send themself to Exile Island was Yau-Man Chan.

 A selected player is exiled to a location (typically a small island) apart from the main tribe camps.
 Typically, the castaway is exiled after the reward challenge, leaving the challenge location for Exile Island, and usually returns immediately before the following immunity challenge.
 The exiled castaway is chosen as a result of the reward challenge: in the tribal phase, a member of the losing tribe is exiled (usually exiled by the winning tribe), while in the individual phase, the reward challenge winner holds the sole right to choose.
 Unless stated otherwise, players who win the right to decide who goes to Exile Island may also choose to go themselves.
 In Micronesia, Tocantins, and San Juan del Sur, one person from each tribe was sent to Exile Island.
 In several seasons with Exile Island, there were tribe swaps with an uneven number of castaways remaining, as in Panama, Fiji, Gabon, David vs. Goliath; the leftover contestant was treated as "tribeless" and exiled immediately after formation.
 In this case, the contestant was immune until following the next Tribal Council, joining the tribe that lost the next immunity challenge.

 Once selected, the exiled contestant is immediately sent there.
 They are given minimal survival tools, typically a water canteen, a machete, a pot, and a limited amount of shelter.
 The two main disadvantages of being on Exile Island are the lack of food and water, which can weaken a player and make them less effective in challenges, and the isolation from other contestants, which can cause a player to become out of the loop and weaken their position in their tribe.
 Contestants are often sent to Exile Island for one or both of these strategic reasons.

 In certain seasons, exiled castaways receive a consolation prize: in all seasons with Exile Island, the exiled castaway receives a clue to the hidden immunity idol (or the idol nullifier on David vs Goliath.), which may or may not be located on the island.
 On Survivor: Gabon, the exiled castaway was given the option to give up their idol clue for "instant comfort," and in Survivor: Tocantins, the exiled castaway had the right to change tribes.
 Occasionally the exiled castaway is instructed to return after the next Tribal Council, earning them automatic immunity.